mlevit/aws-auto-cleanup/app/README.md

 # AWS Auto Cleanup App

-The Auto Cleanup App consists of several serverless AWS resource that all work together to find, and delete AWS resources that may have been abandoned.
+The AWS Auto Cleanup App consists of several serverless AWS resource that all work together to find, and delete AWS resources that may have been abandoned.
 The architecture diagram below illustrates the various services and their relationships with one another.

+In its simplest form, the AWS Auto Cleanup App is a serverless AWS Lambda Function that is triggered by a CloudWatch Event Rule every 3 days.
+The Lambda Function then queries the AWS API to find all resources that are either not allowlisted or have exceeded their time-to-live timeframe before deleting them.

+The tool can be run independently of the API and WEB modules.

 ## Table of contents